 - Repetitive Plugging in of carts involves lots of bending for the nurse ( back issues cost money), and involves cables hanging from Cart to socket in a corridor – legally a hazard in many countries.

 - The Socket Workflow – the mobile application is now effectively furniture – located not for workflow optimization- at the Point of Care, but socket availability.
 Visitors to Hospitals frequently see the carts in the corridor, plugged in - the nurses must log-out to ensure that there is no unwanted access to the software - and thus re-log-in on next use - all very frustrating.

 - Guarantied Time loss has huge negative Productivity implications: if nurses spend just 2% of their time walking to and from the cart over a cart life (7 years), the cost implications / waste are simply staggering.

 - Double documentation instead of Point of care documentation increases the risk of error and thus significantly reduces patient safety.

 - Nurse and Doctor Work satisfaction and thus compliance to the Digitalisation project are reduced due to frustration at time loss away from Point of Care.
 Patient satisfaction is also lowered.

-- The block battery often adds significant weight to an already heavy cart for the nurse to push
+- The block battery with charger/inverter often adds significant weight to an already heavy cart for the nurse to push.
+(15 kg)

 - When the battery nears the end of life the whole cart is put of action until maintenance has time to dismantle, test and replace the battery.
-This can be days to a week extra downtime.
+This can be days to weeks extra downtime.

 - A further issue with the block battery is that the charging is normally governed by a simplistic algorithm – much like in your single cell mobile phone.
 These type of chargers do not prolong battery life, in fact they can devastate an otherwise reasonable battery performance.
 The Battery world knows that when it comes to happiness – it’s all about the charger!